companieshouse/chips-rest-interfaces-consumer/README.md

 2. The consumer will process any messages created before the consumer was started
 3. It will attempt to send the message to CHIPS_REST_INTERFACES_HOST if the message fails the consumer will add a new message to the retry topic with attempts = 1
 4. An app running with `RUN_APP_IN_ERROR_MODE = false` will then read and process that message

+### Topics
+`chips-rest-interfaces-send`: the main topic.
+This is where messages to be sent to Chips Rest are put from CHS services.
+`chips-rest-interfaces-send-retry`: the retry topic.
+This is where Chips Rest Interfaces Consumer puts messages that fail their initial attempt.
+`chips-rest-interfaces-send-error`: the error topic.
+Messages that have failed all retry attempts are placed here, and are not automatically tried again.